gaifut/longevity2/README.md

 - Linux

 ## Description and comments.
-The website is available at
+The website is available at https://longevity.ddns.net/ While there is no frontpage available, API endpoints are accessible and more information can be found in [API documentation.](#API-documentation)

 ## API documentation.